 If you’ve been in an accident involving a commercial truck, big rig, 18-wheeler, or tractor trailer and were not at fault, you deserve compensation for your injuries.
 Truck accident injuries can be extremely serious and may lead to lifelong complications.
-Get the help you need from the Chicago truck accident lawyers at Krzak Rundio Law Group.
+Get the help you need from the Chicago truck accident lawyers at Krzak Rundio Gorman, Injury Attorneys.
 We can utilize our years of experience winning high profile cases to succeed with your claim.

 A serious truck accident can turn your life upside down.
 Commercial trucks carry more weight and force than all other vehicles on our roads and interstates.
 Trucking agencies have a legal responsibility to ensure their drivers prioritize safety and their trailers are safe for hauling, but the lack of strict regulations makes it unfortunately simple for trucking corporations to cut corners and prioritize profit over safety.

 One way we can fight back against negligent trucking agencies and truckers is to take legal action when a serious wreck happens which impacts one or more victim(s).
 By filing a civil lawsuit against a guilty corporation or individual that allowed a wreck to happen, policies may change and become stricter.
 Commercial trucks may become less dangerous to share the road with.

 If you feel your accident was caused by negligence, a careless driver, or a faulty policy, we encourage you to get in touch with our trucking accident attorneys today.
 Together, we can make Chicago’s roads and highways safer.

 First, let’s look at some facts about truck accidents, how often they occur in Illinois, why they occur, and how filing a claim could be in your family’s best interest:

 Facts You May Not Know About Illinois Truck Accidents